liberland/laws/drafting/drafts/border_law.md

 2) A Border Officer must exercise discretion when employing these powers, measures, and activities, ensuring that the resultant harm does not exceed the intended objective of their use.

 3) The use of these powers, measures, and activities by a Border Officer is permitted only until the targeted objective has been achieved, or it becomes apparent that the particular power or measure is ineffective in achieving the desired result.

-### Article 34: IBIS Regulatory Authority
-The Border Service shall establish and maintain regulations pertaining to:

-a) Border delimitation;

-b) Border crossing procedures and required conduct when approaching borders; and

-c) Organizational and professional rules for IBIS personnel.

 ### Article 35: Immigration Officers
 Immigration Officers shall be classified into three tiers, with powers allocated as follows: